IBM/vllm/TGIS_README.md

 git fetch origin main
 git checkout origin/main

-# Start a new ephemeral branch here at ibm:main
+# Start a new release branch here at ibm:main
-git branch -f ephemeral HEAD
+git branch -f release HEAD
-git checkout ephemeral
+git checkout release

 # for each ${PR_NUMBER} to squash in:
 # We first fetch the PR head from vLLM